Taiizor/tauri-plugin-cache/README.md

         cache_file_name: Some("cache_data.json".into()),  // Custom cache file name
         cleanup_interval: Some(120),                      // Clean expired items every 120 seconds
         default_compression: Some(true),                  // Enable compression by default
+        compression_level: Some(7),                       // Higher compression level (0-9, where 9 is max)
+        compression_threshold: Some(4096),                // Only compress items larger than 4KB
     };

     tauri::Builder::default()